Climate assembly with online participation

-The work of the citizens' assembly is accompanied by an advisory board.
-This is composed of representatives of the Citizens' Council for Sustainability, organisations involved in the fight against climate change, city council factions, representatives of the Department for Citizen Participation, the Department for Climate Emergency, the participating municipal departments and participants of the Citizens' Council itself.
+The work of the citizens' assembly was accompanied by an advisory board.
+This was composed of representatives of the Citizens' Council for Sustainability, organisations involved in the fight against climate change, city council factions, representatives of the Department for Citizen Participation, the Department for Climate Emergency, the participating municipal departments and participants of the Citizens' Council itself.

 The participants of the citizens' assembly had been randomly selected in April 2022.
-The assembly is supposed to represent a mini-Barcelona.
+The assembly was supposed to represent a mini-Barcelona.
 The citizens' assembly was composed accordingly according to the criteria of gender, age, origin and residential district.
-For their participation, the assembly members receive an expense allowance.
+For their participation, the assembly members received an expense allowance.

-For the city council, the citizens' assembly is "a step forward" to "incorporate citizens' demands into measures to address the climate emergency".
-The assembly will serve to hear "first-hand the considerations and needs" of the people of Barcelona "to address the climate crisis".
+For the city council, the citizens' assembly was "a step forward" to "incorporate citizens' demands into measures to address the climate emergency".
+The assembly served to hear "first-hand the considerations and needs" of the people of Barcelona "to address the climate crisis".